Hello neighbors! My name is Edward Daniels and I am an actor-entrepreneur who has proudly called Washington, DC home for the past 15 years.

 Every dog park in town needs to be modelled after the beautiful and clean S Street Dog Park in Dupont Circle.
 The surface is turf.
 The park drains adequately.
 If DPR is unable to provide funding for park renovation and upkeep, I suggest offering sponsorship of our local parks to small businesses who would be responsible for underwriting a portion of the cost, in return for small signage at the park site, for a one-year term.
 Advertising and sponsorship of our local dog parks would be a win-win situation for local small businesses and the sustainability of the parks that many of us use.

 Help elect Edward Daniels as ANC 6D07, representing the Navy Yard and Capitol Riverfront neighborhoods!

 Campaign contributions are limited to a maximum of $25 per individual.

 Live in the Navy Yard - Capitol Riverfront Neighborhood?
 Let us know your praises, concerns,

 and how we can work together to make this place awesome!
 Want to volunteer?
-Please check below!
+Please check the date/time below!